innosoft-pro/label-them/README.md

 LabelThem is an online markup tool aimed at building image datasets for computer vision research, and integrated with [Yandex.Toloka crowdsourcing system](https://toloka.yandex.ru/).

 #### Important Notice
 At the moment LabelThem works  only with [Yandex.Toloka crowdsourcing system](https://toloka.yandex.ru/) in [Chromium Browser](http://www.chromium.org/Home).

+!!!
+Concatenated and minified 'build' file generation (through 'Grunt' process builder):

+In case of modifying the 'front-end':

+Type the following commands in terminal:

+// If you don’t already have Node.js installed on your system, go do that first.

+1) npm update // goes through the package.json file and installs all the pre-defined dependencies (plugins)

+2) grunt // builds the project's minified and concatenated file

+In case of working only on the 'back-end' (i.e. python), there is an 'app.min.js' folder available on the version control, so you don't have to do anything related to the building process.